What does tuberous breast correction address?

 Many people incorrectly believe that tuberous breasts can be corrected by simply placing a breast implant during breast augmentation surgery.
 Generally, correction includes implant placement, internal tissue release, glandular tissue resection and usually a circumareolar mastopexy (around the areola skin tightening).
 Tuberous breast correction can sometimes take more than one surgery to achieve optimal results, with the secondary surgery including fat grafting or further skin resection.
 Tuberous breast surgery can be one of the most challenging breast procedures a plastic surgeon performs, however, when performed properly it can create dramatic improvements in a patient’s appearance and self confidence.

-This procedure requires a significant amount of training and experience, and few cosmetic plastic surgeons truly specialize in this corrective surgery.
+This procedure requires a significant amount of training and experience, and few cosmetic plastic surgeons in Beverly Hills or the country truly specialize in this corrective surgery.

 Dr. Cohen has helped many women with varying degrees of this disorder to have fuller, rounder, more natural-looking breasts.
 The surgery to correct this issue is sometimes done in a single stage, but also may require multiple stages depending on the severity of the condition.